SitangshuIIITA/Automatic-Quantum-Espresso-to-YAMBO-scripts-in-HPC/README.md

 1. Use this for only Yambo version 5.1.0, 5.1.1.
 2. This will work only with 2D single layers.
+3. You should be fully aware of recent QE and Yambo variables.

 Here I mention below the working procedures: